Adrián Butzke

-Adrián Butzke Benavides (born 30 March 1999) is a Spanish professional footballer who plays as a striker for Liga Portugal 2 club Marítimo.
+Adrián Butzke Benavides (born 30 March 1999) is a Spanish professional footballer who plays as a forward for Primeira Liga club Marítimo.

 Club career

+Granada

-Born in Monachil, Granada, Andalusia to a German father and a Spanish mother, Butzke joined Granada CF's youth setup from hometown side CA Monachil.
-In July 2018, after finishing his formation, he was assigned to farm team CD Huétor Vega in Tercera División.
+Born in Monachil, Province of Granada, Andalusia to a German father and a Spanish mother, Butzke joined Granada CF's academy from his hometown club.
+He began his senior with the farm team, CD Huétor Vega, in the Tercera División.

-Butzke made his senior debut on 26 August 2018, starting in a 0–2 home loss against Atlético Mancha Real.
-He first appeared with the reserves on 2 September, coming on as a late substitute for Eliseo Falcón in a 0–1 Segunda División B home loss against UCAM Murcia CF.
+Butzke made his fourth-tier debut on 26 August 2018, starting a 0–2 home loss against Atlético Mancha Real.
+He first appeared with Granada's reserves on 2 September, coming on as a late substitute for Eliseo Falcón in a 0–1 Segunda División B home defeat to UCAM Murcia CF.

-Butzke scored his first senior goal on 11 November 2018, netting Huétor Vega's second in a 4–3 away win over Martos CD.
-The following July, after scoring nine goals for the farm team, he was definitely promoted to the B-side.
+Butzke scored his first senior goal on 11 November 2018, Huétor Vega's second in a 4–3 away win over Martos CD.
+The following July, having netted nine times for them, he was definitely promoted to the B side.

-On 29 June 2020, Butzke renewed his contract with the Nazaríes until 2022.
-On 4 September, however, he was loaned to fellow third-tier side Haro Deportivo for the campaign.
+On 29 June 2020, Butzke renewed his contract with Granada until 2022.
+On 4 September, he was loaned to fellow third-tier Haro Deportivo for the season.

-Upon returning in July 2021, Butzke was again a member of Granada B, with the side now in the Segunda División RFEF.
-He made his first-team debut on 30 November, starting and scoring a hat-trick in a 7–0 away routing of CD Laguna de Tenerife in the season's Copa del Rey.
+Upon returning in July 2021, Butzke was again a member of Granada B, now in the Segunda División RFEF.
+He made his first-team debut on 30 November, scoring a hat-trick in a 7–0 away rout of amateurs CD Laguna de Tenerife in the first round of the Copa del Rey.
+He played his only La Liga match on 19 December, replacing scorer Jorge Molina in the 4–1 home victory against RCD Mallorca.

-Butzke made his professional – and La Liga – debut on 19 December 2021, replacing goalscorer Jorge Molina in a 4–1 home routing of RCD Mallorca.
-The following 14 January, he renewed his contract until 2026, and moved on loan to Primeira Liga side F.C.
-Paços de Ferreira late in the month.
+Butzke agreed to a new deal in January 2022, until June 2026.
+Shortly after, he was loaned to Primeira Liga club F.C.
+Paços de Ferreira.

+Portugal and Mirandés

-On 24 August 2022, after spending the entire pre-season with Granada, Butzke returned to Paços on a one-year loan deal.
-On 6 July 2023, Vitória de Guimarães announced his signing on a permanent three-year deal.
+On 24 August 2022, after spending the entire pre-season with Granada, Butzke returned to Paços on a one-year loan.
+On 6 July 2023, Vitória de Guimarães announced his signing on a permanent three-year contract.
+He made 22 appearances during his spell at the latter, failing to find the net or provide an assist.

-On 17 January 2025, after a period on loan at CD Nacional, Butzke returned to Spain after joining Segunda División side CD Mirandés also in a temporary deal.

-On 1 September 2025, Butzke signed a one-season deal with Marítimo.
+Still owned by Vitória, Butzke split the 2024–25 campaign with C.D.
+Nacional (Portuguese top flight) and CD Mirandés (Segunda División).
+On 1 September 2025, he joined Liga Portugal 2's C.S.
+Marítimo on a one-year deal.